marcvalls-projects/VRPadelTactics/README.md

 3. You can either choose to build and executable or use Unity's Editor to run the application.
 4. Immerse yourself into the experience.
 5. Interact with the user interface with your right controller, pressing its trigger to select menu options.
 6. Start playing a random shot.
-Choose the location where you want to answer, bring closer the racket to the ball, and select target and height.
+Choose the location where you want to answer, and select target and height.
 7. Receive an score and optionally wathc the expert response to this game situation.
 8. Start again :)